alillje/login-service-backend-ts/README.md

 <br>

 ## Resetting password
-**If you have forgotten your password**, send request to `/password/restore`, according to the documentation.
+**If you have forgotten your password**, send a POST request to `/password/restore`, according to the documentation.
 <br>
-You will recieve temporary a JWT to the provided email valid only for resetting your password.
+You will recieve a temporary JWT to the provided email, valid only for resetting your password.
-Please ensure to check trash email.
+Please ensure to check the junk mail.
 <br>
 <br>
-Use this token to reset your password by sending request to `/password/reset` accoring to the documentation.
+Use this token to reset your password by sending a PATCH request to `/password/reset` accoring to the documentation.
 <br>
 <b>The token to reset your password will be valid for 5 minutes.</b>